 1.5.
 Regular Security Audits

-Audits conducted by internal or third-party auditors scrutinize and enhance the security features of the exchange.
-Regular audits ensure that any vulnerabilities are discovered and that the applied security practices are updated.
+Audits conducted by internal or third-party auditors scrutinize and enhance the exchange’s security features.
+Regular audits ensure that vulnerabilities are discovered and that the security practices applied are updated.
 Look for exchanges that undergo periodic security testing.

 1.6.
 Insurance Policies